codexxxl/GraphVQA/README.md

 replace with your own root path.
 Here my folder is '/home/weixin/neuralPoolTest/explainableGQA' so I use '/home/weixin/neuralPoolTest' without 'explainableGQA'

+For the file gqa_dataset_entry.py, replace two additional paths: SCENEGRAPHS and EXPLAINABLE_GQA_DIR with your own sceneGraphs and explainableGQA folder paths.

 # Preprocess Question files:
 ```
 python preprocess.py